Travinkel/belsign-photo-doc/docs/project/improvement-progress.md

 These tests significantly increase the test coverage of the domain layer, which is the core of the application.

+## Integration Test Improvements
+Added integration tests for repository implementations to ensure they correctly implement the repository interfaces:

+- Created InMemoryOrderRepositoryTest with 8 test methods covering:
+  - Saving new orders
+  - Finding orders by ID
+  - Finding orders by order number
+  - Finding all orders
+  - Finding orders by specification
+  - Updating existing orders

+These integration tests verify that the repository implementations correctly handle data persistence and retrieval, ensuring that the application's data access layer works as expected.

 ## Mobile Compatibility Improvements

 ### Enhanced Responsive Layouts